-As shown in Fig. 16, in the design selections of CC condition, the pipelines hold higher reference costs were assigned to lower values of cost adjustment coefficients corresponding less seismic capacity requirements, such as the φi values of pipelines {206, 223, 233} were assigned to 0.90, the φi values of pipelines {161,182,240} were assigned to 1.20.
+As shown in Fig. 16, in the design selections of the CC condition, the pipelines with higher reference costs were assigned lower cost adjustment coefficients corresponding to lower seismic capacity requirements; for example, the φi values of pipelines {206, 223, 233} were set to 0.90, and the φi values of pipelines {161,182,240} were set to 1.20.
 Therefore, the optimization algorithm GASA is effective and feasible for the optimization model.

-Selections of planning pipelines presented in Fig. 15 can be regarded as trunk lines for seismic disaster mitigation purpose in the pipeline network planning of WDS with high level of priority.
-The materials, joints and constructions of these pipelines should be determined according to seismic reliability requirements of pipeline structures.
-For the planning pipelines that were not chosen by the optimization model and excluded from Fig. 10, named as “other pipelines”, should be constructed to fulfill the daily water supply requirement of WDS without special consideration on seismic design.
+The selections of planned pipelines presented in Fig. 15 can be regarded as trunk lines for seismic disaster mitigation purpose sin the pipeline network planning of WDS with a high level of priority.
+The materials, joints and constructions of these pipelines should be determined according to the seismic reliability requirements of pipeline structures.
+The planned pipelines that were not chosen by the optimization model and ae excluded from Fig. 10, named “other pipelines”, should be constructed to fulfill the daily water supply requirements of the WDS without special consideration of seismic design.

-6 Conclusions and Discussions
+6 Conclusions and Discussion

-This paper proposed a framework for seismic performance-based design of WDS implemented by an optimization design model of the pipeline network.
-The seismic design objectives of WDS are represented by the seismic reliability and redundancy requirements of user nodes.
-The design variables consist of the topology of the WDS network and the seismic resistance capacity of pipeline structures.
+This paper proposed a framework for the seismic performance-based design of WDSs, as implemented by an optimization design model of the pipeline network.
+The seismic design objectives of the WDS are represented by the seismic reliability and redundancy requirements of the user nodes.
+The design variables consist of the topology of the WDS network and the seismic resistance capacity of the pipeline structures.
 A comprehensive assessment method to evaluate the importance of user nodes was presented.
-An improved seismic optimization design model was presented to consider the importance varieties of user nodes and the seismic resistance capacity differences of pipelines.
-In case study, the proposed model was implemented in the seismic design of a planning WDS network.
+An improved seismic optimization design model was presented to consider the importance of the variation of user nodes as well as the seismic resistance capacity differences of pipelines.
+In a case study, the proposed model was implemented in the seismic design of a planning WDS network.
 The following conclusions can be made from the application results:

-(1) The importance classifications of user nodes by comprehensive importance measures are different from that by importance indexes of a single kind, the classifications by normal service importance and network topology influence importance cannot identify importance nodes for post-earthquake disaster mitigation.
+(1) The importance classifications of user nodes by comprehensive importance measures are different from those by individual importance indexes; the classifications by normal service importance and network topology influence importance cannot identify important nodes for post-earthquake disaster mitigation.